 Apples and pears make great salad ingredients.
 Their crunch and sweetness adds a wonderful addition to salad greens.
 If you need more inspiration for what other produce might go well with apple and pear, our pairings will certainly be able to help you.
 Or you can just refer to some of our salad favourites including Watermelon and Apple Salad with Tamari Lime Dressing or Pear and Rocket Salad with Provoletta Blue Cheese.

 Toast the Almonds

-On a dry pan over medium heat, toast whole almonds for a couple of minutes.
+On a small fry pan over medium heat, dry toast whole almonds for a couple of minutes.
 Then remove from heat and roughly chop.

 How to Make the Honey Seeded Mustard Dressing

 This is an easy dressing to tie all the ingredients together.
 I have added mayonnaise for a more creamy taste but you can omit it for a vegan friendly dressing.